CapricanDRJ/witchers_shakespeare/index.md

 A memory etched in dawn's ethereal light.

-The Watchers' legacy, a compass ever true,
+The Witchers' legacy, a compass ever true,

 In unity we rise, a people strong and new.